Work of the ISE Board

 The general Board business (described above) is distinct from the activities of the three ISE programs and the Congress planning.
 Due to the specific skill sets and expertise required to run these core programs, program leaders are appointed by the Board, and are considered full Members of the ISE Board.
 These positions include two Co-Directors of the Global Coalition, two Co-Chairs of the Ethics Program, and two Co-Chairs of the Darrell Posey Fellowship Program.

 These appointed Board members are tasked with specific duties associated with their respective programs, which includes providing direction, vision, fundraising assistance, outreach and networking.
-Program leaders work closely with the ISE Coordinator, and with other members of the Board, the Council of Elders, and ISE Members, as appropriate.
+Program leaders need to work closely with ISE staff, and with other members of the Board, the Council of Elders, and ISE Members, as appropriate.

 While all Board members are encouraged to be informed and integrally involved in these core ISE programs, the programs are under the direction of the appointed persons who have been determined to have the expertise required to maintain them such that they continue to embody and implement the vision of the ISE.